KKBOX/CompassApp/lib/ruby/jruby/listen-1.3.1-patched/README.md

 :latency => 0.5                               # Set the delay (**in seconds**) between checking for changes
                                               # default: 0.25 sec (1.0 sec for polling)

+:force_adapter => Listen::Adapters::Linux     # Force the use of a particular adapter class
+                                              # default: none

 :force_polling => true                        # Force the use of the polling adapter
                                               # default: none